Brenner Pass

-Dairy cattle graze in alpine pastures throughout the summer in valleys beneath the pass and on the mountains above it.
+Dairy cattle graze in alpine pastures throughout the summer in valleys beneath the pass and on the mountain slopes.
 At lower altitudes, farmers log pine trees, plant crops and harvest hay for winter fodder.
 Many of the high pastures are at an altitude of over 1500 m; a small number stand high in the mountains at around 2000 m.

 The central section of the Brenner Pass covers a four-lane motorway and railway tracks connecting Bozen/Bolzano in the south and Innsbruck to the north.
 The village of Brenner consists of an outlet shopping centre (supermarkets and stores), fruit stores, restaurants, cafés, hotels and a gas station.
 It has a population of 400 to 600 (as of 2011).

 Etymology

 Older, obsolete theories suggested a connection of the name Brenner with the ancient tribe of the Breuni or the Gaulish chieftain Brennus, but since the pass name appears for the first time only in the 14th century, a more recent etymology is far more likely.

-Prenner was originally the name of a nearby farm, which itself was named after its former owner.
-The farm of a certain Prennerius is mentioned in documents in 1288, a certain Chunradus Prenner de Mittenwalde is mentioned in 1299.
+"Prenner" was originally the name of a nearby farm, which was named after its former owner.
+The farm of a certain Prennerius is mentioned in documents in 1288; a certain Chunradus Prenner de Mittenwalde is mentioned in 1299.
 The German word Prenner probably refers to somebody who uses slash-and-burn techniques for land clearing.
 A name for the pass itself appears for the first time in 1328 as ob dem Prenner (German for above the Prenner).

 History

 Roman Empire

 The Romans regularised the mountain pass at Brenner, which had already been under frequent use during the prehistoric eras since the most recent Ice Age.
 The Brenner Pass, however, was not the first trans-Alpine Roman road to become regularised under the Roman Empire.

 The first Roman road to cross the Alpine range, Via Claudia Augusta, connected Verona in northern Italy with Augusta Vindelicorum (modern-day Augsburg) in the Roman province of Raetia.
 Via Augusta was completed in 46–47 AD; the route took its course along the Adige valley to the neighbouring Reschen Pass (west of the Brenner Pass), then descended into the Inn valley before rising to Fern Pass towards Augsburg.

 The Roman road that physically crossed over the Brenner Pass did not exist until the 2nd century AD.
-It took the "eastern" route through the Puster Valley and descended into Veldidena (modern-day Wilten), where it crossed the Inn and into Zirl and arrived at Augsburg via Füssen.
+It took part of the "eastern" route up the Eisack Valley and descended into Veldidena (modern-day Wilten), where it crossed the Inn and into Zirl and arrived at Augsburg via Füssen.

 The Alamanni (Germanic tribe) crossed the Brenner Pass southward into modern-day Italy in 268 AD, but they were stopped in November of that year at the Battle of Lake Benacus.
 The Romans kept control over the mountain pass until the end of their empire in the 5th century.